zepedaj/soleil/docs/source/content/parser.rst

 * the types in :attr:`~parser.BUILTIN_SCALAR_TYPES` and :attr:`~parser.BUILTIN_ITERABLE_TYPES`, as well as
 * the variables registered in modules :mod:`soleil.solconf.modifiers` and :mod:`soleil.solconf.functions`:

+.. todo:: Add a "Default context.rst"  file to the contents with a table with the autodoc's of all the contents of ``DEFAULT_CONTEXT``.

 .. testsetup:: DEFAULT_CONTEXT

    from rich import print